cshlok/Hmsminiapp/ERROR_TRACKING.md

 4. Fixing type mismatches in Redux store and settings slice
 5. Converting service components to use Material-UI
 6. Fixing type mismatches in ServiceListContainer.tsx
-7. Removing all unused React imports in testing screens
+7. Removing all React Native imports and references
+8. Aligning Redux store types with component expectations

 The remaining work focuses on general type issues throughout the codebase.
 Note that some files mentioned in the original error list (ServiceDetailScreen.tsx and ServiceFormScreen.tsx) were not found in the repository and could not be fixed.